nf-core/website/sites/main-site/src/content/events/2024/bytesize_excalidraw.md

       - https://kth-se.zoom.us/j/68390542812
 ---

-In this nf-core bytesize session, we’ll dive into Excalidraw — a nifty tool that makes creating diagrams for your documentation a breeze.
+In this nf-core bytesize session, Phil will talk all about [Excalidraw](https://excalidraw.com/) — a nifty tool that makes creating diagrams for your documentation a breeze.

 It's free, super easy to use, and, best of all, your files stay fully editable by anyone who picks them up.
-We’ll also touch on the VSCode plugin that integrates it right into your workflow, plus how you can work with both PNG and SVG formats.
+He'll also touch on the VSCode plugin that integrates it right into your workflow, plus how you can work with both PNG and SVG formats.
 Stick around until the end for a few nerdy tricks, like how to make your diagrams play nice with dark mode.